blocknetdx/blockchain-configuration-files/README.md

 port=41412
 rpcport=41414
 ```
-The file name should match the value of the `manifest.json` file `wallet_conf` key for the version group that these XBridge values pertain to.
+The file name should match the value of the `manifest` file's `wallet_conf` key for the version group that these XBridge values pertain to.